Fall 2020 Course Syllabus

 Recognizes ethical issues when presented in a complex, multilayered (gray) context; recognizes cross- relationships among the issues; discusses in detail/ analyzes core beliefs; the discussion has greater depth and clarity showing the independent application of ethical perspectives/ concepts to an ethical question accurately; and is able to consider full implications of the application.

-Week 1: Intro to course, Log on to LamarPA, getting familiar with Blackboard
+Week 1: Intro to course, cover syllabus.
+Log on to LamarPA and email.

 Week 3: Essay#1 Due: Narrative

 Week 10: Quiz 5

 |Final Exam Date||December 3, 2020 - 8:00 AM Through December 8, 2020 - 5:00 PM|